Owen gun: Production and use

 The Owen gun proved popular with soldiers in the Pacific.
-New Zealanders fighting in the Guadalcanal and Solomon Islands campaigns swapped their Thompsons for Owens, as they found Owen guns to be more reliable.
-During the gun's life, its reliability earned it the nickname "Digger's Darling" by Australian troops, and many of the Australian soldiers who had used the Owen came back to personally thank the Lysaght team as they believed the Owen had saved their lives.
+New Zealanders fighting in the Guadalcanal and Solomon Islands campaigns swapped their Thompsons for Owens, as they found Owens to be more reliable.
+During the gun's life, its reliability earned it the nickname "Digger's Darling" by Australian troops, and many of the Australian soldiers who had used the Owen came back to personally thank the Lysaght team (as they believed the Owen had saved their lives).
 General Douglas MacArthur considered equipping American troops in the Pacific with the Owen.

 The Owen was later used by Australian troops in the Korean and Vietnam Wars, particularly the scouts in infantry sections.
 It remained a standard weapon of the Australian Army until 1971, when it was replaced by the F1 submachine gun and, later, the M16.

 Design

 The Owen has a simple blowback design, firing from an open bolt.
 It was designed to be fired either from the shoulder or the hip.
-It is easily recognisable, owing to its unconventional appearance, including the top-mounted magazine, and the side-mounted sight required to allow the firer to aim past it.
+It is easily recognisable, owing to its unconventional appearance, including the top-mounted magazine, and the side-mounted sight required to allow the shooter to aim past it.
 The placement of the magazine allows gravity to assist the magazine spring in pushing cartridges down to the breech, which improves feeding reliability.
 Another unusual feature is the separate compartment inside the receiver, which isolates the small-diameter bolt from its retracting handle by means of a small bulkhead.
 This prevents dirt and mud from jamming the bolt, and makes the Owen a highly reliable weapon.
 The top-mounted magazine meant that if mud entered the weapon, it would either fall out on its own, or be pushed out by the magazine spring.
-When tested, the Owen gun was able to continue firing despite being dipped in mud and drenched with sand, while a Sten gun and a Thompson also tested stopped functioning at once.
+When tested, the Owen gun was able to continue firing despite being dipped in mud and drenched with sand, while a Sten gun and a Thompson (also tested) stopped functioning at once.
 In jungle warfare, where both mud and sand were frequent problems, the Owen gun was highly regarded by the soldiers.